jfloff/mac-developer-setup/general_settings.md

 defaults write com.apple.LaunchServices LSHandlers -array-add '{LSHandlerContentType=public.plain-text;LSHandlerRoleAll=com.sublimetext.3;}'
 ```

 Replace XXXX with your editor's string.
 This can be found in the app's Info.plist.
-Right click the app in question > Show package contents > Open Contents-> open Info.plist.
+Right click the app in question and click on *Show package contents > Open Contents-> open Info.plist*.
 Locate the key `CFBundleIdentifier` the string value below is the string in question.

 For me, this changed the defaults for both Finder, and